 Six part-time DGA Education Coordinators in Wisconsin, Minnesota and Missouri will be trained on these materials.
 In addition, six ECs from Pennsylvania, New York, Vermont, and Maine will also be trained.
 We will begin delivering this material through local discussion groups for DGA Master Dairy Graziers as well as individually to new Masters as they are approved for the program.
 The final outreach activity will be a professional development seminar as part of the GrassWorks Grazing Conference, which attracts more than 400 attendees from several states.

 To provide DGA Education Coordinators (ECs) with the tools and knowledge they need to effectively support their cohorts of Masters in their efforts to gain mentoring and teaching skills.

-DGA’s 12 regional ECs work directly with cohorts of Masters and Apprentices in the following states: Wisconsin, Minnesota, Iowa, and Missouri, as well as New York, Pennsylvania, New Jersey, Massachusetts, Maine, New Hampshire, and Vermont.
+DGA’s 13 regional ECs work directly with cohorts of Masters and Apprentices in the following states: Wisconsin, Minnesota, Iowa, and Missouri, as well as New York, Ohio (new in 2019), Pennsylvania, New Jersey, Massachusetts, Maine, New Hampshire, and Vermont.
 These ECs provide group education as well as one-on-one coaching for paired and unpaired Masters.
 Training of Education Coordinators took place via 20 bi-weekly 60-90-minute video conferences and an annual three-day training retreat.
 Educational content includes training on DGA programmatic practices, adult learning practices, coaching, and conflict resolution, among other topics.